shauntsr/ip/docs/README.md

 track their tasks efficiently.
 It supports adding, marking, unmarking, deleting, and searching tasks, including todos, deadlines, and events.

+Task data is stored persistently and automatically saved after each command, so no work is lost.

 ## Adding todos: `todo`

 Adds a basic task.